zuozhenggh/learning-library/data-management-library/database/data-guard/19c-adg-fundamentals/connect-db/connect-db.md

 # Connect to the Database

 ## Introduction
-In this lab, we will create the standby database.
+In this lab, we will create the connection to primary & standby databases.

 ### Connection to the Databases